 From time to time, we'd see the artists around: the Stones walking around Plymouth, The Police hanging at the beach at Old Road Bay.
 We took Roger Daltrey waterskiing.
-Carrll being Carrll, heckled at Sting while he was jogging along the golf course, so sorry Sting!
+Carrll being Carrll, heckled Sting while he was jogging along the golf course, so sorry Sting!
 Another time, Carrll hid behind a bush to take pictures of Sting playing tennis at the View Pointe Hotel, when Sting saw him, and threw his racket down!
 So much for getting away from it all!
-Elton John, Sting, and Boy George were our neighbors at one point while they recorded on the island.
+Elton John, Sting, and Boy George were our neighbors at one point, staying next door at a villa while they recorded on the island.

 Here it gets a bit interesting...Missing Montserrat a lot, three years later, we moved back to Montserrat (1994).
 But watch out...August of 1995, the first volcanic ash cloud flew over the town of Plymouth...then more and more.
 We decided to leave unfortunately, and returned to Maui.
 In my attempt to help the island and the people, I recorded a benefit album in 1997 titled "Project: Montserrat".
 It did ok at Virgin Megastores, and locally in Hawaii, but nothing huge.
 Over some time I secured two recording contracts, but never got that big break.

 On a trip back to Montserrat in 2014 with my wife and daughter, the feel was still very magical, still very friendly…and very quiet.
 We drove to the studio and looked around.
 It sits there with a few caution signs and a fence around it, it's become a ruin and it's very very sad.